braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/push_primer.md

 ---
-nav_title: Push Primer
+nav_title: Push Primers
-article_title: Push Primer for iOS
+article_title: Push Primers for iOS
 page_order: 6
 page_type: reference
-description: "This article covers how to integrate iOS push primers."
+description: "This article covers how to send iOS push primer campaigns."
 platform: Swift
 channel:
   - push
 ---

-# Push primer integration
+# Push primers for iOS

 {% alert tip %}
 This can be done without SDK customization using our new [no code push primer]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_primer_messages/).
 {% endalert %}

-Push primer campaigns encourage your users to enable push on their device for your app.
-Getting permission from users to send messages directly to their devices can be complex, but our guides can help!
-This guide shows the steps developers must make to integrate push priming.
+Push primer campaigns encourage your users to enable push notifications on their device for your app.
+This guide shows the steps you must make to send iOS push primers programmatically.

 ## Step 1: Append custom event checker to AppDelegate